 Scientific perspectives on electronic cigarette technology and safety

 Public health bodies evaluate the significant reduction in carcinogens.
-Studies suggest that eliminating combustion lowers the intake of toxic substances by approximately ninety-five percent.
+Studies suggest that eliminating combustion lowers the intake of known toxic substances by approximately ninety-five percent.

 Eliminating the combustion process represents the primary factor in reducing biological stress on the body